IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

 9. Click **Cancel**.
 10. Click **Edit NFS storage**.

-Additional NFS storage can be added to the cluster in 24 terabyte (TB) increments.
-Additional storage tiers can also be added.
-Take note of the message regarding completion time to add storage.
+More NFS storage can be added to the cluster in 24 terabyte (TB) increments.
+More storage tiers can also be added.
+Take note of the message about completion times.

 11. Click **Cancel**.
 12. Click the **Add cluster +**.

-Additional clusters can be added to a PVDC.
-Additional clusters can only have hosts with homogeneous profiles.
-While it is possible to create clusters with using different host profiles than that of the original cluster in the PVDC, it is not recommended.
+More clusters can be added to a PVDC.
+Clusters can only have hosts with homogeneous profiles.
+While it is possible to create clusters that use different host profiles, it is not recommended.
 VDCs deployed to a PVDC can use all compute, memory, and storage within the PVDC, *including when multiple clusters exist*.
 To get consistent workload performance, it is best if all clusters within the same PVDC use the same host profile type.
 VMware Cloud Director automatically selects and adjusts the placement of workload VMs across the clusters in the PVDC.
 Placement is not controlled by users with VMware Cloud Director.

 A new PVDC is typically created for the following scenarios: